Daniel Abuhoff is of counsel in Debevoise & Plimpton LLP’s New York office and a member of the firm’s litigation practice, has been described ...

 - Westfield in the company’s $24.7 billion sale to Unibail-Rodamco, Europe's largest listed commercial property company.

-- Discovery Communications in its $14.6 billion acquisition of Scripps Networks Interactive.
+- Discovery, Inc. in its $14.6 billion acquisition of Scripps Networks Interactive.

 - Numerous clients in obtaining antitrust approval of strategic transactions, by the U.S. antitrust enforcement agencies, the Federal Trade Commission and the Antitrust Division of the Department of Justice.